ggomaeng/school-notes/Social Psychology/notes.md

 1. Design study
     - Plan an experiment in which you give alcohol to one group and no alcohol to a control group.
 Alternatively, compare people before and after drinking alcohol
 1. Collect the data
     - Give people alcohol and measure motor coordination and balance.
-Select tassks that are appropriate to collect this information
+Select tasks that are appropriate to collect this information
 1. Analyze data
-    - Use statistical techniques to access whether the results are genuine
+    - Use statistical techniques to access whether the results are genuine or a probably due to chance
-1. Disemminate the results
+1. Disseminate the results
+    - Report on the findings in a research journal or at a conference

-Theory definition: Theory vs. Phenomenon
+### Theory definition: Theory vs. Phenomenon
 Theory development:

 - Inductive: specific to general (e.g. Kitty Geno)